Tropic Thunder: Filming

 Tropic Thunder was the first major studio production on Kauaʻi in five years.
 It is the largest production filmed on the island to date, and contributed more than $60 million to the local economy.
 Tim Ryan, the executive editor of Hawaii Film & Video Magazine, commented on the filming on the island: "I think Tropic Thunder will give Kauaʻi much needed and long idled publicity in the production arena....
 It should put Kauaʻi back on the production consideration radar."
 Preliminary production crews were on the island starting in December 2006, and principal photography began in July 2007, with filming lasting 13 weeks over seven separate locations on the island.
 Much of the filming took place on private land as well as conservation status designated areas.
 Casting calls on the island sought 500 residents to portray the villagers in the film.
 Two units shot simultaneously on the island from the ground, and an aerial unit shot from helicopters.
 Many of the sets and the bridge used for one of the final scenes were built in three months.
-The island's erratic weather hampered filming with rain and lighting.
+The island's erratic weather hampered filming with rain and lightning.
 The crew also faced complications in moving the equipment and cast due to the difficult terrain.

 The film advising company Warriors Inc. was enlisted to ensure that the war scenes looked authentic, including the attire worn by the actors.
 Former members of the U.S. military taught the actors how to handle, fire, and reload their weapons, as well as to perform various tactical movements.
 The opening war scene was filmed over three weeks and required 50 stuntmen.
 Animatics were used to map out the necessary camera angles for filming.